 The IFRS Interpretations Committee (the Committee) dealt with the issue of determination of lease term for cancellable or renewable leases in an agenda decision finalised in November 2019.
-Refer section 4.2 for the details of the agenda decision.
-These leases are often referred to as evergreen, rolling or perpetual leases, where these leases do not have a fixed lease term and continue until one of the parties terminate the lease, usually requiring a short notice period or they renew automatically on a periodic basis such as day-to-day, week-to-week, month-to-month.
+Refer section 4.2 for the

 As concluded by the Committee in the agenda decision, when determining the lease term for a cancellable or renewable lease, an entity considers the broader economics of the contract, and not only contractual termination payments and whether each of the parties has the right to terminate the lease without permission from the other party with no more than an insignificant penalty.
 Therefore, the enforceable period and/or the lease term of the lease may extend beyond the non-cancellable period into the 'rolling' period when the lease renews automatically until one of the parties terminates.